 She holds a B.A. in History and Creative Writing (with Highest Honors in History) from Oberlin College, and an M.A. in Archives and Public History (with a Concentration in Public History) from New York University.
+Beginning in 2023, she has enrolled in a Public History PhD program at Georgia State University.

 You can learn more by visiting her LinkedIn Profile.